AdmcCarthy/Stroop_Effect/README.rst

 .. image:: resources\images\HA.png
    :scale: 100 %

-Where mu d is the mean difference between the paired data.
+Where mean d is the mean difference between the paired data.

-The null hypothesis is that there will be no difference in the time taken to read through the list when the data is presneted in incongruent or congruent form.
+The null hypothesis is that there will be no difference in the time taken to read through the list when the data is presented in incongruent or congruent form.

 The alternative hypothesis is that if the data is presented in incongruent form the time taken to read through the list will be different than the time taken when the data is presented in congruent form.